HS English 3/4 (2025-2026)

 Curriculum and Required Materials:

-Course Description: The English III/IV curriculum rotates each academic year to ensure students cover all curriculum and skills required to receive credit for both ENG III and ENG IV by the end of our two years together.
-Students will spend time focusing primarily on American and British texts.
-This practice will provide both knowledge and understanding of the origin and expansion of Western literature.
+Course Description: The English III/IV curriculum rotates each academic year to ensure students cover all curriculum and skills required to receive credit for ENG III and ENG IV by the end of our two years together.
+The focus on American and British texts provides a strong foundation in the origins and evolution of Western literature.
+This rigorous yet enriching course challenges students to read critically across multiple levels of meaning and prepares them for both professional and collegiate writing.

 *This course counts as 1 of the 4 English credits needed for a high school transcript to be eligible for graduation in the state of Texas.